JosiahSiegel/decky-launcher-hub/README.md

 ### Frontend Errors
 - "DFL is not defined": Decky not properly injected
 - "TypeError: map is not a function": Backend returning non-array
-- "Unexpected token export": Wrong module format (must be IIFE)
+- "Unexpected token export": Wrong module format (must be ES6)

 ### Deployment Issues
 - Permission denied: Plugin dirs are root-owned, use sudo